jorgebucaran/hyperapp/docs/tutorial.md

 ![auto update](https://raw.githubusercontent.com/jorgebucaran/hyperapp/1fd42319051e686adb9819b7e154f764fa3b0d29/docs/src/pages/Tutorial/tut8.png)

 How did that work?!
 Think of how Hyperapp spares you the effort of manually adding and removing DOM nodes.
 All you have to do is describe how you want the DOM to look, and Hyperapp takes care of that for you.
 It's the same with subscriptions.
-Each time the state updates, hyperapp calls the `subscriptions` function to check which subscriptions you want actives, and with which properties.
+Each time the state updates, Hyperapp calls the `subscriptions` function to check which subscriptions you want active, and with which properties.
 Then Hyperapp takes care of starting and stopping them for you.

-This was the final step in the tutorial!
+That was the final step!
 If you'd like to see a working example have a look [here][Live Example 4]

 ## Conclusion <a name="conclusion"></a>